craftfast/craft/README.md

 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see craft.tech in action! 🎉
+Open [http://localhost:3000](http://localhost:3000) in your browser to see craft.fast in action! 🎉

 ### Development Commands